zachhannum/the-word-of-iron/manuscript/chapter_3.md

 Carefully, he inserted the syringe through the cork, wincing as he did so, until the needle entered the liquid.
 He breathed a sigh of relief when nothing happened.
 He slowly pulled the plunger on the syringe, allowing it to suck in a small amount of the black ichor.
 He pressed the plunger back down, and the extracted liquid left through a secondary valve, into the waiting chamber.

-He observed his prize---a small glass vial no larger than his thumb containing the dark liquid---with satisfaction.
+He observed his prize—a small glass vial no larger than his thumb containing the dark liquid—with satisfaction.
 With this small amount, performing experiments on it would hopefully prove to be more safe, if only a little.

 Now the real work could begin.